 To apply for the accredited single module option, apply in the usual way, selecting the ‘Module One’ option during the application process.

 This programme explores the rich intersection of embodied practice, environmental philosophy, and ecological thinking.
-Literally grounded in the experience of its participants to place, this programme has the capacity to reshape our relationship to place, to nature, and to ourselves.
+Literally grounded in the experience of its participants to place, this programme has the capacity to reshape our relationship to the broader world, to nature, and to ourselves.
 We live in an era when climate change has become broadly accepted, yet the majority of economic, social, and legislative systems have not substantively changed to meet the challenges of a warming climate.

 This programme gives students the tools to bring about that change, by helping communities and individuals reconnect with the places in which they live through physical activity, and through this fresh engagement with the lived environments provides opportunities to reframe our relationship with the more-than-human world.

 By drawing on the expertise of existing faculty and staff at Schumacher College, specialists in movement ecology, critical mobility studies, embodiment and ecosomatics, systems thinking, and on world-renowned experts in a wide range of physical pursuits – from record-holding free divers, high altitude alpinists, long-distance walkers, ultrarunners, wild swimmers, dancers and choreographers, yoga practitioners, movement and wellbeing practitioners – this course will braid together, for the first time in an MA programme, students’ physical, corporeal engagement with the world with diverse threads of ecophilosophy, mindfulness, and ecological thinking.

 The location of Schumacher College nearby to both Dartmoor National Park and the South Devon coastline presents a range of outdoor opportunities for students enrolled in the programme including access to trail running, canoeing, kayaking, rock climbing, cycling, swimming, both within the Dartington’s 1,200 acre estate and the surrounding area.
 Partnerships with on and off campus organisations and individuals include Dynamic Adventures, Devon; TYF and Plas y Brenin in Wales; L’Orri Consiousness Centre in the Pyrenees; Burren College of Arts in Ireland; Wildwise, Devon; Rickey Gates (ultrarunner and author); The River Collective, Sirona Horsemanship, ISSC (the Institute for the Study of Somatic Communication), The Harmony Institute Health Initiative, and the Movement Network South West.